We review ebooks, courses and tools for writers, so you can make good decisions about how to invest in your writing career.

 About the Creator: Jon Morrow is the former Associate Editor of Copyblogger and the brains behind Boost Blog Traffic.
 He’s big in this space, someone who practices what he preaches.
 And he has an inspiring personal story, too (more on that below).

-Price: Three monthly payments of $197.00, unconditional 30-day money back guarantee.
+Price: $499, with an unconditional 30-day money back guarantee.
 If you do everything Jon tells you in the course and you still don’t get a guest post on a popular blog of your choice by the end of the 90-day program, you pay nothing.

 Who It’s For: Beginners and mid-level bloggers who want to learn about how to guest post on other people’s blogs.
 It also teaches why guest posting is a valuable strategy and how to leverage value out of the investment of your time on someone else’s blogs.

 What It Will Help You Do:

 How to find blogs that will accept your guest posts

 How to create a relationship with the blogger/editor before you pitch to them

 What’s expected from you as a guest poster

 How to leverage value out of your guest posts (Hint: it’s not about the links)